dora-team/dora.dev/hugo/content/devops-capabilities/technical/cloud-infrastructure/index.md

 core: true
 headline: "Find out how to manage cloud infrastructure effectively so you can achieve higher levels of agility, availability, and cost visibility."
 summary: |
-    Infrastructure flexibility is often a motivation for organizations adopt cloud computing.
+    Infrastructure flexibility is often a motivation for organizations to adopt cloud computing.
 However, the use of a cloud provider alone may not be sufficient to achieve the desired agility.
 DORA's research uses [a definition](https://csrc.nist.gov/publications/detail/sp/800-145/final) from The USA's National Institute of Standards and Technology (NIST) to establish the five essential characteristics that enable cloud computing to provide its full potential benefit to an organization:

     - **On-demand self-service**.
 Consumers can provision computing resources as needed, automatically, without any human interaction.
     - **Broad network access**.
 Capabilities are widely available and can be accessed through heterogeneous platforms such as mobile phones, tablets, laptops, and workstations.